 - Making sure that all credit reporting agencies and creditors have gotten everything they have requested.
 If possible, send everything in registered mail.

-Although many people think that identity theft, particularly identity theft on a corporate level, occurs online, it is not only limited to the internet.
+Although many people think that identity theft on a corporate level, occurs online, but it is not only limited to the internet.
 In fact, many of these thefts result from mishandled information, records, or mail.
-Do not hesitate to take advantage of the easy, no obligation information and online tools provided here at Legal-Yogi if you need more information.
+Therefore, do not hesitate to take advantage of the easy, no obligation information and online tools provided here at Legal-Yogi if you need more information.
 Start protecting your business today!